 - University of St. Andrews

-** please note that Canadian astronomers can participate in any of the JCMT Large Programs.
+Canada-affiliated astronomers can participate in any of the preexisting and new 22A Call for JCMT Large Programs as PIs or as Co-Is.